Degree, Certificate or Diploma

 The Medical Assistant Program at Iowa Western Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assistant Education Review Board (MAERB).
 The Commission on Accreditation of Allied Health Programs can be contacted at 25400 US Highway 19 N. Suite 158, Clearwater, FL 33763, 727-210-2350, firstname.lastname@example.org.

 Iowa Western Community College continues to surpass the required national thresholds for student job placement, based on the most recent Annual report form submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The Medical Assistant Program at Iowa Western Community College has a job placement rate of 90.91% for the graduate cohort in 2018.
+The Medical Assistant Program at Iowa Western Community College has a retention rate of 84.62% for the 2018 admission cohort.

 1,724 Jobs (2020)